fpeterek/strojove-uceni/airline-fares/README.md

 that passengers need to be wary of what trips Expedia tries to sell to them and ensure they always have enough time to catch their connecting flights.

+It is also noteworthy that the only airlines that do not appear in multi-segment flights with other airlines are ultra low cost carriers -- Frontier Airlines (IATA `F9`), Spirit Airlines (IATA `NK`), and Sun Country Airlines (IATA `SY`).
+LCCs do not offer multisegment flights as it incurrs additional costs upon them (i.e. having to take care of passengers in case of a delay) and they operate their flights at ridiculous times when the airport fees are the lowest, making it difficult to find a reasonable connecting flight.

 |airline|shares flights with|
 |-------|-------------------|
 |AA|9X, 9K, UA, B6, 4B, LF, KG|